xdata-skylark/libskylark/python-skylark/doc/source/sketching.rst

     The <font color="#154685">blue</font> color marks sparse matrix or transforms, <font color="#ee9428">orange</font> is used for dense matrix or transforms.</i>

+.. note:: In the near future the local dense matrix will be replaced by
+    CIRC/CIRC and STAR/STAR matrices.

 .. _sketching-transforms-label: